Plane-wave compounding with adaptive joint coherence factor weighting: Theory and Methods

 We define the contrast of this DAS image to be \cite{goodman_speckle_2007}

 where $\left\langle I_{DAS}\right\rangle $ and $\sigma_{DAS}$ correspond respectively to the mean and standard deviation of the pixel values across the displayed image.
 That is, $K_{DAS}$ is a measure of the relative range of pixel variations throughout the displayed DAS image.
-This measure has the advantage that it makes no attempt to categorize pixels as belonging to signal or background, and thus requires no a priori information.
-All images generated by alternative beamforming methods are then adjusted, also by gamma compression, so that their displayed contrast matches that of the reference DAS image.
+This measure has the advantage that it makes no attempt to categorize pixels as belonging to signal or background, and thus requires no a priori information or manual intervention.
 As an example, let us consider an image obtained with JCF beamforming.
 The displayed JCF image is given by

 where the gamma factor $\gamma_{JCF}$ is chosen such that $K_{JCF}=K_{DAS}$, and so forth for other beamforming methods.
 In this manner, images from different methods are compared under the constraint that their relative pixel variations are kept the same.
-While this method of contrast matching fails to provide a quantitative image quality metric, it does facilitate the comparison of images by providing some degree of standardization between them.
+The technique of contrast matching achieves a similar result as what is known as partial histogram matching \cite{bottenus_histogram_2021}, though in a different manner.
+In effect, for all displayed images we match the ratios of their histogram widths to their histogram means.
+While this method of contrast matching fails to provide a quantitative measure as does gCNR, it does facilitate the qualitative comparison of images by providing a level of standardization between them.